Analytics-at-Sauder/Analytics-at-Sauder.github.io/p15_conjoint_analysis.md

 ## Data Manipulation
-The stimulus column is a bit cryptic, so some data manipulation is done here.
-There are in total 8 different product features, and 18 different combinations.
+The Stimulus column is a bit cryptic, so some data manipulation is needed here.
+In total, there are eight different product characteristics across the three attributes, and 18 different combinations.

 ```python